VermeilChan/MetalSlugFontReborn/README.md

 To install and use MetalSlugFontReborn, refer to the documentation in [INSTALL.md](Documentation/INSTALL.md)

 ## How to Contribute

+1. Fork the Repository
+2. Create your Branch
+3. Commit your Changes
+4. Push to the Branch
+5. Open a Pull Request

 If you discover problems or have suggestions for making things better, please: